External validity

 See also anthropic principles, science for policy.

-I have lots of ideas about policy for the world and I think that some of the ideas are good because of some mix of scientific research and personal experience.1 So let us suppose that I am broadly sympathetic to some policy instrument (state ownership of power utilities? diversity quotas in hiring? etc) because I have seen them work in the past.
+I have lots of ideas about policy for the world, and I think that some of the ideas are good because of some mix of scientific research and personal experience.1 So let us suppose that I am broadly sympathetic to some policy instrument (state ownership of power utilities? diversity quotas in hiring? etc.) because I have seen them work in the past.
 The question is, how universally should I be in favour of that policy?
 How do I find out what are the circumstances that make these policy instruments achieve my desired outcomes?
-A recent example from a workplace I was in: Presumably a diversity quota requiring a certain percentage of the workforce be, say, women, would be pointless in a society with perfect gender equality, and ineffectual in a society which has failed to train any women at all with the required skills.
+A recent example from a workplace I was in: Presumably, a diversity quota requiring a certain percentage of the workforce to be, say, women, would be pointless in a society with perfect gender equality, and ineffectual in a society that has failed to train any women at all with the required skills.
 Most societies will not be at either of those extremes, but what is the range of gender inequity where the hiring quotas would be a useful policy intervention?
 What other predictors will change their effectiveness?
 This policy is not a good idea in and of itself but rather in a particular context.
 Burying that essential context is common in debates observationally.

 Rather than universal policy prescriptions, it is worth wondering what specificity policies have and constantly checking if they apply here.